-- Consider taking a family member or friend along.
-Sometimes it can be difficult to remember all the information provided during an appointment.
+- Think about taking a family member or friend with you.
+It can be hard to recall all the information given during an appointment.
 Someone who goes with you may remember something that you missed or forgot.

 Some basic questions to ask your doctor include:

-- What are the possible causes of my symptoms or condition?
+- What might be the cause of my symptoms?

-- What tests do you recommend?
+- What tests might I need?

-- Are there any restrictions that I need to follow?
+- Are there any lifestyle changes I need to make?